joaogdfaero/CargoMatch/README.md

 ## Project Requirements :ballot_box_with_check:
 ● User registration and login;

-● User can create a freight that is automatically associated with them;
+● User can create a freight that is automatically associated with him;

 ● User can request freights created by other users;

 ● Freight owner can accept or reject requests from other users;

-● User can view the trips created by them in a "My Trips" menu.
+● User can view the trips created by him in a "My Trips" menu.

 ## Demo 📺